elephantscale/es-training-new/machine-learning/slides/Decision-Trees-Generic.md

 ---

-## Quiz for Class :
+## Quiz for Class:
 ## Create a Tree to Classify These Animals

 <img src="../../assets/images/icons/quiz-icon.png" alt="Buildin-a-afair-marketplace.png" style="width:30%;float:right;"/>

- * Quiz for Class : Create a Tree to Classify These Animals
+ * Quiz for Class: Create a Tree to Classify These Animals

  * Design a tree with minimal number of questions to identify the following